xuechunlu7/xuechunlu7.github.io/project1.md

 Let's see the performance!
 <img src="images/set classificaiton/model2 accuracy.png?raw=true"/>

 We see when the size of our network is 512, the accuracy is 90%!
-That's encouraging!
+That's very encouraging!
+We made it!